-The terms of the authorisation for a lease, licence or other estate should include Native Title assessment and validation under the Native Title Act 1993 and should include advice that the land is not subject to a claim under the Aboriginal Land Rights Act 1983.

-The authorization should ensure the proper management and maintenance of the land and the interests of Council and the public are protected.
+The terms of the authorisation for a lease licence or other estate should include Native Title assessment and validation under the Native Title Act 1993 and should include advice that the land is not subject to a claim under the Aboriginal Land Rights Act 1983.
+The authorisation should ensure the proper management and maintenance of the land and the interests of Council and the public are protected.
 A lease is normally issued where exclusive control of all or part of an area by a user is proposed.
 In all other instances a licence or short term licence or hire agreement will be issued.

-This Plan of Management expressly authorises the issue of Leases, Licences and other Estates over the Major Dooley Library, provided that:
+This Plan of Management expressly authorises the issue of Leases, Licences and other Estates over the Leeton Racecourse, provided that:

-- the purpose is consistent with the reserve purpose of the land. - the purpose is consistent with the core objectives for the category of the land. - the lease, licence or other estate is for a permitted purpose listed in the Local Government Act 1993 or the Local Government Regulations 2005. - the issue of the lease, licence or other estate and the provisions of the lease, licence or other estate can be validated by the provisions of the Native Title Act 1993. - the land is not subject to a claim under the Aboriginal Land Rights Act 1983. - the lease, licence or other estate is granted and notified in accordance with the provisions of the Local Government Act 1993 or the Local Government Regulations 2005. - the issue of the lease, licence or other estate will not materially harm the use of the land for any of the purposes for which it was dedicated or reserved.
+- the purpose is consistent with the core objectives for the category of the land. - the lease, licence or other estate is for a permitted purpose listed in the Local Government Act 1993 or the Local Government Regulations 2005. - the issue of the lease, licence or other estate and the provisions of the lease, licence or other estate can be validated by the provisions of the Native Title Act 1993. - the land is not subject to a claim under the Aboriginal Land Rights Act 1983. - the lease, licence or other estate is granted and notified in accordance with the provisions of the Local Government Act 1993 or the Local Government Regulations 2005. - the issue of the lease, licence or other estate will not materially harm the use of the land for any of the purposes for which it was dedicated or reserved.